Royal Pacific pool areas and hotel buildings at night

 Location, atmosphere, and queue-skipping

-One of the biggest pros of Loews Royal Pacific Resort is its location, it is the closest of the resorts on the Garden Walk - the walkway that connects the Aventura, Sapphire Falls, and Royal Pacific resorts to Universal’s CityWalk.
+One of the biggest pros of Loews Royal Pacific Resort is its location.
+It is the closest of the resorts on the Garden Walk - the walkway that connects the Aventura, Sapphire Falls, and Royal Pacific resorts to Universal’s CityWalk.

 The path emerges next to Jimmy Buffett’s Margaritaville restaurant, and from there, it is not far at all from the entrances of either the Islands of Adventure or Universal Studios theme parks.
-It means guests staying at Royal Pacific can quite easily nip between the comfort of the hotel and the bustle of the theme parks.
+It means guests staying at Royal Pacific can quite easily zip between the comfort of the hotel and the bustle of the theme parks.

 Guests who don’t fancy the walk can just as easily take the water taxi from the resort to CityWalk.